seek-oss/gradle-aws-plugin/README.md

 |`tags`                   |`Map[String, Any]` or `List[String]`|Stack tag map or tag name list         |No      |No tags
 |`stackWaitTimeoutSeconds`|`Int`                               |Timeout for stack operations in seconds|No      |15 mins

-The `stackName` property specifies the name for the CloudFormation stack.
-This property can be specified using a `lookup`, a Gradle property, or hard-coded.
-The plugin creates a task called `createOrUpdateStack` (detailed below).
-When this task is run it checks for the existence of a stack with this name - if it exists an update operation is performed; if it does not exist a create operation is performed.
+The **`stackName`** method specifies the name for the CloudFormation stack.
+The name can be specified using a `lookup`, a Gradle property, or hardcoded.
+The CloudFormation plugin creates a task named `createOrUpdateStack` (described below) that when run checks for the existence of a stack with this name - if it exists an update operation is performed; if it does not exist a create operation is performed.

-The `templateFile` property specifies a `java.io.File` that references the YAML or JSON CloudFormation template for the stack.
-Similarly, the optional `policyFile` property specifies a stack policy file.
+The **`templateFile`** method specifies a `java.io.File` that references the YAML or JSON CloudFormation template for the stack.
+Similarly, the optional **`policyFile`** method specifies a stack policy file.

-The `parameters` property can be used to specify a map of key-value pairs to be used as stack parameters.
+The **`parameters`** property can be used to specify a map of key-value pairs to be used as stack parameters.
 The map values can be hard-coded values or lookups.
 For example:

 ```gradle
 cloudFormation {